Wellbeing tips, tools, student blogs and professional articles

-Storytelling is one of the foundations of our culture.
-We can create connections by sharing stories – especially those that offer inspiration and hope.
-Recovery in mental health is not always well understood; sharing your story makes personal recovery come alive.
+Hearing about the experiences of others, and sharing tools and tips to support recovery, is one of the foundations of our culture.
+We can create connections by sharing about our lived experience – especially those that offer inspiration and hope.
+Recovery in mental health is not always well understood; sharing your experiences makes personal recovery come alive.
 It also supports values and strengthens lessons learned from life experiences.
 It helps to build community and create connections.

 You can find lots of inspirational stories; use the search bar at the top to find stories relevant to you.
 To return to this page after a search, please press the back button in your browser.

-Alternatively if you are a registered student and would like to write your story and want to share it, please contact us.
-You can read about other students experiences on our testimonials page and learn more about getting involved on our student development programme page.
+If you are a registered student and would like to share about your experience, please contact us.
+You can read more student experiences on our testimonials page and student development programme page.

 Writing Creatively for Wellbeing